Karuppannan Jaishankar: Career

 He was a Commonwealth Academic Fellow during 2009–2010 at the Centre for Criminal Justice Studies, School of Law, University of Leeds.

-He is the Founder and President of the South Asian Society of Criminology and Victimology (SASCV) (founded 2009) which works "to develop Criminology and Victimology in the South Asian region" and has organized five international conferences of SASCV as the General Chair (Bangalore 2023, Ahmedabad, 2020, Goa, 2016, Kanyakumari, 2013, and Jaipur, 2011).
+He is the founder and president of the South Asian Society of Criminology and Victimology (SASCV) (founded 2009) which works "to develop criminology and victimology in the South Asian region" and has organized five international conferences of SASCV as the general chair (Bangalore 2023, Ahmedabad, 2020, Goa, 2016, Kanyakumari, 2013, and Jaipur, 2011).

-He is the Founder and Executive Director of the Centre for Cyber Victim Counselling (CCVC) (founded 2009) which works with the motto to prevent cyber victimization and protect cyber victims.
+He is the founder and executive director of the Centre for Cyber Victim Counselling (CCVC) (founded 2009) which works to prevent cyber victimization and protect cyber victims.